Day 2 - Wednesday 19 June 2019

 Alex von Stempel, Managing Director, Cool Logistics Conference

-The Asian Century - looking beyond Brexit to opportunities in Far East Surgery 15.30 - 16.30
+The Asian Century - looking beyond Brexit to exciting opportunities in the Far East

 Welcome to The Asian Century.
 Full of promise - abundant with opportunities, but also fraught with challenges.
 Asia is highly diverse and formidably complex.